 Tim said pasta.
 Nate tried to think.

 But before long, they were telling me about the piles of cookies their mom made every year, from melt-in-your-mouth snowflake cookies to kolachkys (a favorite in my childhood, as well) to what Tim referred to as “color cookies,” something I’d never heard of before.

 “You remember them, Nate, the ones that had food coloring in them?
 Red and blue and gold and green?”

-Sometimes while I’m talking to the two of them, I wish their mom could see who her sons became – two of the kindest, most faithful, thoughtful men I’ve known, who are secure in who they are, who aren’t afraid of conflict, who love Jesus in a way that hits their lives.
+Sometimes while I’m talking to the two of them, I wish their mom could see who her sons became: two of the kindest, most faithful, thoughtful men I’ve known.

-Tomorrow, we’re piling in the car with my brother-in-law and our presents and our suitcases and two tins full of cookies, launching into what will be one of three long drives over the next week, caravanning from family to family and back home again.
+Tomorrow, we’re piling in the car again with Nate, the kids, our presents, our suitcases, and tins full of these cookies.
+We’re launching into what will be one of three long drives that we’re taking over the next week, caravanning from family to family and back home again.

 - 1/4 teaspoon sea salt

 - 3/4 cup (1 1/2 sticks) chilled, cubed butter

 - 1 large egg white